oskarth/praxis/README.md

 Break down small problems, like hosting web-server etc?
 Just to make it more mini.
 Routes or w/e.
 Don't know.

+## Experiment: Parsing Practice

+*December 13, 2015.
+CSV (http://programmingpraxis.com/2009/03/17/comma-separated-values/).
+1h effort but noe.
+Got base case in ~20m, but lots of parsing/string manipulation undone.
+Realized my tests were a bit of a waste (~20m) because they test an artifact - doing visual diff now instead.
+Also realized we can think of it as a set of rules, or string manipulations, we do for fields etc.

 ## Log

 *September 28, 2015.
 RPN Calculator in Clojure.
 Took too long, several attempts